Synonym(s)

 - Collagenoses:

-- Eosinophilic fasciitis (constant)
+- Eosinophilic fasciitis (constant).

-- Eosinophilic myalgia syndrome (toxic-oil syndrome)
+- Eosinophilic myalgia syndrome (toxic-oil syndrome, hardly ever observed)

 - Dermatomyositis (inconstant)